 The management of SCERS is vested with the Sacramento County Board of Retirement.
 The Board consists of nine members and two alternates.
-The County Director of Finance is appointed by the County Executive, subject to confirmation by the Board of Supervisors.
-Four members are appointed by the Board of Supervisors, one of whom may be a County Supervisor.
-Two members are elected by the Miscellaneous membership; one member and one alternate are elected by the Safety membership, one member and one alternate are elected by the retired members of the System.
-All members of the Board of Retirement serve terms of three years except for the County Director of Finance whose term runs concurrent with her term as Director of Finance.
+Four members are appointed by the Board of Supervisors; two members are elected by the Miscellaneous membership, one member and one alternate are elected by the Safety membership, one member and one alternate are elected by the retired members of the System; and the County Director of Finance serves as ex officio member.
+All members of the Board of Retirement serve terms of three years except for the County Director of Finance whose term runs concurrent with his term as Director of Finance.

 Plan membership.
-At June 30, 2015, pension plan membership consisted of the following:
+At June 30, 2016, pension plan membership consisted of the following:

-Retired members or beneficiaries currently receiving benefits 10,541 Vested terminated members entitled to but not yet receiving benefits 3,261 Active members 12,072 Total 25,874
+Retired members or beneficiaries currently receiving benefits 10,960 Vested terminated members entitled to but not yet receiving benefits 3,301 Active members 12,393 Total 26,654